purpledeepak/EchoDoc/README.md

-# MedTalk AI
+# EchoDoc

-MedTalk AI is an SAAS app that utilizes Artificial intelligence as well as Machine learning Algorithms to streamline the process of documentation for patients in the healthcare industry automatically.
+Echo Doc is an SAAS app that utilizes Artificial intelligence as well as Machine learning Algorithms to streamline the process of documentation for patients in the healthcare industry automatically.

-## Try Now: medtalkai.kartikeybhatnagar.tech

 ## Key Features: